 Does Cymbalta Cause Withdrawals?

-The risk of withdrawal symptoms from Cymbalta is why it's so important for patients who want to stop using a drug to work with a doctor to set up a tapering schedule rather than quit altogether which can make the experience more uncomfortable and less likely to work.
+The risk of withdrawal symptoms from Cymbalta is why it's so important for patients who want to stop using a drug to work with a doctor to set up a tapering schedule, rather than to quit without medical supervision.

 Patients are often curious about whether they need to restrict their diet while taking Cymbalta, given that many prescription medications have interactions with certain foods (especially grapefruit).

-Cymbalta's FDA label does not reference any food interactions, so patients should be able to eat their normal diet while using this drug.
+Cymbalta's FDA label does not reference any food interactions at the time of updating this article, so patients should be able to eat their normal diet while using this drug.

-Given the association of Cymbalta use with modest weight gain, it may be beneficial for patients using the drug to focus on eating a healthier diet and cutting out processed foods to negate any weight gain effects, but there does not appear to be any specific food interactions that are risky while taking Cymbalta.
+Given the association of Cymbalta use with modest weight gain, it may be beneficial for patients using the drug to focus on eating a healthier diet and cutting out processed foods to negate any potential weight gain effects.

-Cymbalta currently has a rating of 6.3 out of 10 for treating depression, 6.4/10 for treating anxiety and 5.7/10 for treating chronic pain.
+Cymbalta currently has an average rating of 6.3 out of 10 for treating depression, 6.4/10 for treating anxiety and 5.7/10 for treating chronic pain.

 The top positive review of Cymbalta for depression comes from a user named "Singer" who gave the drug a 10/10 rating and claims it improved their quality of life: